deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 Will scaling deep learning produce human-level generality, or do we need a new approach?
 Can everything be learned from experience, or does learning require innate knowledge and reason?
 The question is as old as philosophy itself, but as we continue to develop learning systems that affect our lives in profound ways, we need to start answering it.

 Current deep learning has limitations.
 It lacks data efficiency, generalization ability, extrapolation, robustness to adversarial attacks, compositionality, causality, symbolic reasoning, and several more.
 Most people agree that these will have to improve if we're to develop AGI.
-But they disagree about how to do it.
+But they disagree about how best to do it.

 Proponents of the scaling hypothesis argue that, just as the human brain is a giant neural network trained through years of high bitrate experience, and just as we've seen ever more impressive and surprising abilities emerge with more data and compute, these limitations will likewise be overcome by adding data and compute.